cmlohr/cmlohr/README.md

 ## Who I am:

-### With 20 years experiance I'm a senior full stack software engineer specializing in automation and operational optimization.
-Currently I'm a Technical Director and senior software engineer where I maintain some legacy systems, upgrade others, automate where applicable and overall my goal is to optimize all our processes.
+### With over twenty years of industry experience, I am an accomplished Full Stack Software Engineer who specializes in streamlining operations and automating processes.
+As a Technical Director and Senior Software Engineer, I maintain and update legacy systems, seek out opportunities for automation, and continuously strive to optimize processes.
+My ultimate objective is to maximize system efficiency, minimize redundancy, and boost productivity.
+I approach every challenge with a forward-thinking mindset, always searching for novel solutions that will take our systems and processes to new heights.

 - :fleur_de_lis: I'm from New Orleans, Louisiana USA.
 - :woman_technologist: I'm working fulltime as a Senior Software Engineer and Technical Director.